Ancient Elis: Democracy in Elis

 Eric W. Robinson has argued that Elis was a democracy by around 500 BC, on the basis of early inscriptions which suggest that the people (the dāmos) could make and change laws.
-The literary sources refer to a democratic revolution in 472 BC.
-The literary sources imply that Elis continued to be democratic until 365, when an oligarchic faction took control.
-At some point in the mid-fourth century, democracy may have been restored; at least, we hear that a particularly narrow oligarchy was replaced by a new constitution designed by Phormio of Elis, a student of Plato.
+The literary sources refer to a democratic revolution in 472 BC and imply that Elis continued to be democratic until 365, when an oligarchic faction took control.
+At some point in the mid-fourth century, democracy may have been restored; a narrow oligarchy was replaced by a new constitution designed by Phormio of Elis, a student of Plato.
 The classical democracy at Elis seems to have functioned mainly through a popular Assembly and a Council, the two main institutions of most poleis.
-The Council initially had 500 members, but grew to 600 members by the end of the fifth century.
+The Council initially had 500 members, but grew to 600 members by the end of the fifth century BC.
 There was also a range of public officials such as the demiourgoi who regularly submitted to public audits.